MedatechUK/Medatech.APY/docs/log.md

 If the filename already exists, a numeric suffix is added to the filename before moving.

-See also: This method is implimented by the [folderWatch contrl](cl.md "folderWatch contrl").
+See also: This method is implimented by the [folderWatch control](cl.md#folderWatch "folderWatch control").

 ## Logging Level Verbosity